 The earliest serious British attempt to map the area around Shanghai, China.
-Surveyed by 'Chinese Gordon' during the Taiping Rebellion.
+Surveyed by "Chinese Gordon" during the Taiping Rebellion.

-An extremely rare map depicting Shanghai and her enivrons.
-The map, by British military officer Charles George Gordon (or 'Chinese Gordon'), covers from the mouth of the Yangtze River south to the Tsien Tan River (Fushun River), Hangchao (Hangzhou), and from Ching Keang (Zhenjiang) to the Tunsha Banks, including all of the country in between, the Grand Canal, Shanghai, Soo Chow (Suzhou), Tai-Hu Lake (Tai Lake), and Hoo Chow (Huzhou).
+An extremely rare first edition of this large double-page zincographed map depicting Shanghai and its her environs.
+The map, by British military officer Charles George Gordon (or "Chinese Gordon"), covers from the mouth of the Yangtze River south to the Tsien Tan River (Fushun River), Hangchao (Hangzhou), and from Ching Keang (Zhenjiang) to the Tunsha Banks, including all of the country in between, the Grand Canal, Shanghai, Soo Chow (Suzhou), Tai-Hu Lake (Tai Lake), and Hoo Chow (Huzhou).

-The map was produced by Gordon whilst he was leading the Qing 'Ever Victorious Army' against the Taiping rebels between 1862 and 1865.
+The map was produced by Gordon whilst he was leading the Qing "Ever Victorious Army" against the Taiping rebels between 1862 and 1865.
 The manuscript plan drafted by Lieutenant Colonel Charles George Gordon and his Chinese assistants apparently covered an area of over 80 square metres.
 Following the defeat of the Taiping Rebellion in 1864, the map was zincographed at the Topographical Department of the War Office in Southampton, then under the direction of Colonel Henry James.
 This enormous map was, in turn, reissued in the same year, the present example, on a reduced scale by Edward Stanford.
 Although the British had been present in this area for some time, Gordon's map, surveyed to facilitate his campaigns during the rebellion, represents the first focused British survey of the Shanghai region.